fermionquantum/GettingAndCleaningData/CodeBook.md

-# Description of Variables in run_anlisys.R:
+# Description of Variables in run_analysis.R:

 * trainDt -> merged data from train
 * train_X -> data from x_train.txt